MakeSchool-Tutorials/Makestagram-Swift-V3/P12-Taking-Photos/content.md

 > [action]
 >
 1. Create a new Cocoa Touch class within the _Helpers_ directory
-1. Name this class _MGPhotoHelper_ and make it a subclass of _NSObject_ (we will discuss why this is necessary later on):
+1. Name this class _MGPhotoHelper_ and make it a subclass of _NSObject_ (it's necessary for protocols we are using later)
 1. Select your new helper class and add it to a _Helpers_ group

 ![image](assets/new_photo_helper.png)